Resources for Writers

-A year in development, the National Emerging Writer Programme harnesses the experience and expertise of three of Ireland’s leading writers, Carlo Gébler, Sinead Moriarty and Declan Hughes and brings it via DVD and You Tube directly to those who can benefit from it most – emerging writers.
+A year in development, the National Emerging Writer Programme harnesses the experience and expertise of three of Ireland’s leading writers, Carlo Gébler, Sinead Moriarty and Declan Hughes and brings it to You Tube directly to those who can benefit from it most – emerging writers.

-Consisting of three 40 minute videos: ‘Start Writing’, ‘Telling the Story’ and ‘Revising, Rewriting and Overcoming Obstacles’, The National Emerging Writer Programme focuses on essential writing technique and is packed full of tips.
+Originally consisting of three 40 minute videos that were available on DVD via libraries nationwide: ‘Start Writing’, ‘Telling the Story’ and ‘Revising, Rewriting and Overcoming Obstacles’, The National Emerging Writer Programme focuses on essential writing technique and is packed full of tips.

-Each of the programmes has been edited into easy view sections for web-viewers and is available to view right here on www.writing.ie.
-The full DVD is also available to borrow from every library branch in Ireland or click here to purchase from Amazon.com.
+Each of the programmes has been edited into easy view sections for web-viewers and is available to view on the Writing.ie You Tube channel.
 The links at the bottom of the page will take you to each section to view online.

 View the trailer here: